jeebujacob/hpc_repo/README.md

 hpc_repo
 ========

-This is a repository to keep hpc related tutorial files for getting acquainted with different tools and boards
+This is a repository to keep hpc related tutorial files for getting acquainted with different tools and boards on board